-Farmers Insurance has the tagline "We know a thing or two because we've seen a thing or two."
-When it comes to collegiate athletic trainers, that mantra might not even be enough to cover The College of Wooster's head athletic trainer Tom Love, since well, let's face it, he's seen more than a few things during his exemplary career with the Fighting Scots.
+Farmers Insurance's well-known trademarked line centering around what the company has seen and covered might not even be enough to cover The College of Wooster's head athletic trainer Tom Love, since well, let's face it, he's seen more than a few things and covered much more during his exemplary career with the Fighting Scots.

 Love, a staple in the College's athletic department since his arrival on campus in 1982, will be retiring at the end of May.
 While oversight of the sports medicine needs of Wooster's student-athletes has always been at the forefront of his duties, Love's also taught classes in prevention and care of athletic injuries.
 Last year, Love was designated as the athletic healthcare administrator when the NCAA mandated each member designate a lead admin for injury management.

 Outside of the College, Love was a volunteer firefighter for 10 years, coached Little League baseball for six years, and has been an active volunteer with the Kiwanis Club of Wooster and at area hospices.